zapodot/hystrix-dropwizard-bundle/README.md

 This library is released under an [Apache Licence (V2)](http://www.apache.org/licenses/LICENSE-2.0).

 ## Why do I need it?
-* You use both DropWizard and Hystrix in your project (or a planning to..) and want your application's Hystrix metrix available in a [Hystrix Dashboard](//github.com/Netflix/Hystrix/tree/master/hystrix-dashboard) (either directly or via [Turbine](//github.com/Netflix/Turbine))
+* You use both DropWizard and Hystrix in your project (or are planning to..) and want your application's Hystrix metrix available in a [Hystrix Dashboard](//github.com/Netflix/Hystrix/tree/master/hystrix-dashboard) (either directly or via [Turbine](//github.com/Netflix/Turbine))
 * It is easy to set up as it really requires you to add only a single line of code in your application ([see example below](#add-bundle-to-your-application))

 ## Alternatives